Government 2: Oversight

 The need to guard the guardians has been a slow concept to develop in human history.
 Rulers had God on their side, or were gods, and it’s only in the last few centuries that there’s been even a concept of checks and balances.
 But, as usual, the powerful find workarounds and we’re back to the point where “you can’t fight City Hall” is considered a cliché.

 Real oversight depends on the independence and intelligence of the overseers, with the first factor apparently much more important than the second.
-(The financial meltdown, the false evidence for the US to start a war in Iraq, the astonishing loss of consumer control over purchased digital products: these all depend(ed) on cozy relationships among the powers-that-be.
-Those powerful people are, if anything, smarter than average.)
+The financial meltdown, the false evidence for the US to start a war in Iraq, the astonishing loss of consumer control over purchased digital products: these all depend(ed) on cozy relationships among the powers-that-be.
+Those powerful people are, if anything, smarter than average.
 So the first requirement of oversight is that it has to be distributed, not concentrated among an elite.
 It should, furthermore, stay distributed and avoid creeping concentration from re-emerging.
 This is where current methods fall down.
 Elections happen too rarely and voters can be manipulated for the short periods necessary.
 Lawsuits take too much time and money to be more than a rearguard action.
 Our current feedback loops are far too long to work consistently.

 Records of meetings and contacts are another important source of data about what officials are doing, but that raises other problematic issues.
 People need to feel able to speak candidly.
 After all, the whole point is to promote honesty, not to generate ever newer layers of speaking in code.
 A soft focus is needed initially, followed by full disclosure at some point.
 Maybe that could be achieved by a combination of contemporary summaries of salient points and some years’ delay on the full record.
 The interval should be short enough to ensure that if it turns out the truth was shaded in the summaries, corrective action and eventual retribution will still be relevant.
 The interval would probably need to vary for different types of activity — very short for the Office of Elections, longer perhaps for sensitive diplomatic negotiations between countries.

-That brings me to another point.
 Information relevant to other purposes, such as satisfying curiosity, has nothing to do with transparency.
 Or, to put it another way, the public’s right to know has limits.
 An official’s sex life, for instance, unless it affects his or her job, is not something that needs to be detailed for the sake of transparency, no matter how much fun it is.
 Officials, like everyone else, do have a right to privacy on any matter that is not public business.

+Once complaints rise above what might be called the standard background, action should be automatically triggered.
+Some form of automatic trigger is an important safeguard.
+One of the weakest points in all feedback systems is that those with the power to ignore them, do so.
+That weakness needs to be prevented before it can happen.
+The actions triggered could start with a public warning, thus alerting watchdog groups to the problem as well.
+The next step could be a deadline for investigation by the audit office (or the auditors of the audit office, when needed).
 If the volume of complaints was enormous, then there’s a systemic failure somewhere.
 Therefore, as a last resort, some very high number of genuine complaints should automatically trigger dismissal, unelection, or repeal of a procedure.
 Transparency means that the volume of complaints and their subject is known to everyone, so when that point was reached would not be a secret.

-I’ve already touched on unelections, but I’ll repeat briefly.
+I’ve already touched on recall elections, but I’ll repeat briefly.
 The recall process can be initiated either by some form of populist action, such as a petition, or by the government’s audit arm.
 After a successful recall, an official should be ineligible for public service for some period of time long enough to demonstrate that they’ve learned from their mistakes.
 They’d be starting at the lowest rung, since the assumption has to be that they need to prove themselves again.

 So far, my focus has been on ways of controlling officials, and that is the larger side of the problem.
 But, that said, officials do need ways of contesting overactive oversight, downright harassment, or unjustified recalls or prosecutions.
 The point of draconian oversight — draconian from our perspective that teflon officials are normal — is to have public servants who live up to their name.
 They must serve the public.